The information contained in these examination policies and procedures covers the following academic issues:

 Illness or emergency circumstances

 In the event that any student is unable to take a scheduled final examination because of illness or other emergency circumstances, it is necessary that the Office of the Registrar (415-422-6778) or the Office of the Assistant Dean (415-422-6304) be contacted prior to the examination and as soon as the situation arises.
 In the event that circumstances prevent a student from contacting either office prior to the scheduled commencement of the examination, the student must contact the office as soon as practical thereafter.
 Any student who has not contacted the Registrar or the Assistant Dean within 24 hours after the scheduled start of an examination will not, under any circumstance, be permitted to make-up the examination.
+In the event of sudden illness or personal emergency during an in-class examination, notify the proctor immediately.
+The proctor will call a Registrar's staff member, who will assess the situation and will assist you.
 DO NOT CONTACT OR OTHERWISE DISCUSS POSTPONEMENT OF THE EXAMINATION WITH THE INSTRUCTOR OR OTHER STUDENTS.

 Upon satisfactory demonstration of inability to complete the examination as scheduled, the student will be permitted to make-up the examination without the imposition of any academic sanctions.
 Illness must be verified in writing by a physician stating the diagnosis and the period of incapacity.